Mononofu/LifeSaver/README.md

 Usage
 =======

 At the moment, you'll have to build it yourself.
 Download xscreensaver, copy the `.c` and the `Makefile` to the correct position and build.
-I'll write a buildscript to do that when I have time.
+(Directory structure should be the same as here in the repo) I'll write a buildscript to do that when I have time.